ncatlab/nlab-content/pages/2/2/3/0/20322/content.md

 * In material set theory, the axiom of well-founded materialization follows from the  [[axiom of foundation]], since then every set *is already* a well-founded pure set.
 Similarly, the axiom of ill-founded materialization follows from the [[axiom of anti-foundation]].

-* In [[ZF]] set theory without the axiom of foundation, it is provable that every strongly extensional graph can be embedded into a well-founded extensional graph.
-Specifically, a graph is a coalgebra for the powerset functor, hence has a cone over the [[transfinite construction of free algebras|terminal coalgebra sequence]] for that endofunctor (which does not converge to a terminal coalgebra).
-The kernels of the maps in this cone are the approximations to the bisimilarity of the graph, and hence converge to it at some ordinal $\alpha$.
+* In the presence of [[excluded middle]] and the [[axiom of replacement]], every strongly extensional graph can be embedded into a well-founded extensional graph.
+Specifically, a graph is a coalgebra for the powerset functor, hence has a cone over the [[transfinite construction of free algebras|terminal coalgebra sequence]] for that endofunctor (which exists using the axiom of replacement, even though it does not converge to a terminal coalgebra).
+The kernels of the maps in this cone are the approximations to the bisimilarity of the graph, and hence converge to it at some ordinal $\alpha$ (namely the [[Hartogs number]] of the lattice of binary relations; this uses excluded middle).
 By strong extensionality, the bisimilarity is the identity, so the $\alpha^{\mathrm{th}}$ map in the cone is an injection into a well-founded set.

-  Therefore, in ZF without foundation, the axiom of ill-founded materialization implies the well-founded one.
+  Thus, given excluded middle and replacement, the axiom of ill-founded materialization implies the well-founded one, hence the two are equivalent.
 In particular, if the axiom of foundation in ZF is replaced by the axiom of anti-foundation, then the axiom of *well-founded* materialization is also provable.

+  It is unclear whether the two axioms of materialization are distinct in weaker theories such as [[IZF]] or [[Zermelo set theory]].

 ## Consequences